10 Frequently Asked Questions about Business Continuity & Disaster Recovery

 A business continuity plan is good for staff confidence too as they will appreciate that their employer is taking steps to protect their safety and the workplace

-Ultimately, business continuity planning is good business practice that can help maintain financial stability and protect reputation Learn more
+Ultimately, business continuity planning is good business practice, contributing to organisational resilience, helping to maintain financial stability and reputation Learn more

 2. What is a business continuity plan?